 The last section simply asks you to specify an age beneficiaries must reach before they can inherit from your estate.

 The overall process took me less than 30 minutes for my simple will, and I feel like a 10/10 adult for having got it sorted!
-During the month of March, you can get 20% off wills with State Trustees.
+Until 31 July, you can get 30% off online wills with State Trustees using code TIME2WILL.

 Once you’ve prepared your will, and signed it in front of two appropriate witnesses, the document is yours.
 You will have no further involvement with State Trustees unless you want to revise it with them.
 If you have elected them as an executor of your will, they will manage your estate after you die.